jbowkett/CV/README.md

 Lyagushka provide a full trade lifecycle platform for a large (>4$bn) private equity fund incorporating complex business rules.
-The platform is developed using MongoDB, Mysql and Ruby on Rails employing highly agile methodologies for planning (daily standup meetings, planning poker, Kanban boards) and development (TDD, BDD and pair programming).
+The platform is developed using MongoDB, Mysql and Ruby on Rails employing highly agile methodologies for planning (morning standups, planning poker, Kanban boards) and development (TDD, BDD and pair programming).

 * Promoted to team lead following successful first year with the company.